A Child’s Innocence, Watercolors by Benjamin Roman

 “He encouraged me and inspired me to be a better artist,” Roman says.
 “He told me, ‘You don’t need a degree to be an artist, but there’s a lot you can learn here.’”
 In Roman’s final year at NJCU, Professor Dittrich encouraged him to try his hand at watercolors, a medium he had been avoiding because he’d heard it was difficult.
 He quickly fell in love with the medium, and only regrets he didn’t try it sooner.

-A series of Roman’s watercolor portraits of children will go on display from May 5 – June 30 in the Upper Gallery of the Museum in an exhibit titled, “Portraits of Childhood, Watercolors by Benjamin Roman.”
-The Museum invites the public to an opening reception from 2 – 5 p.m. on May 5, and again for an artist’s talk on June 9 at 4 p.m.
+A series of Roman’s watercolor portraits of children were on display from May 5 – June 30, 2013 in the Upper Gallery of the Museum in an exhibit titled, “Portraits of Childhood, Watercolors by Benjamin Roman.”
+The Museum invited the public to an opening reception from 2 – 5 p.m. on May 5, and again for an artist’s talk on June 9 at 4 p.m.